All Episodes

 Do you consider yourself more of a physicist, mathematician, computer scientist, or philosopher, or all of the above?

-Or nothing of the above?
+Or nothing of the above.

 Or nothing of the above, yes.

-So, yeah, that's a good question.
+So yeah, that's a good question.

-So, my heart is in physics for whatever reason, but I'm sitting in a computer science department and proving mathematical theorems about philosophical questions all day.
+So my heart is in physics for whatever reason, but I'm sitting in a computer science department and proving mathematical theorems about philosophical questions all day.

-So, I'm a bit of everything.
+So I'm a bit of everything.

-But, I mean, AI is traditionally within computer science, so most of my work would be regarded within computer science, a little bit in philosophy, a little bit in statistics and mathematics, and not so much physics anymore.
+So most of my work would be regarded within computer science, a little bit in philosophy, a little bit in statistics and mathematics, and not so much physics anymore.

 Just my heart is still in physics.

-If you, I assume, have students, and many of them probably want to follow in your shoes, or try to, what advice do you give them?
+If you, I assume, have students, and many of them probably want to follow in your shoes or try to, what advice do you give them?

-I mean, that must, it's a life decision, right?
+I mean, it's a life decision, right?

 I mean, it's not a job, right?